vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Reserve capture

-For a `RESERVE_CAPTURE` setup the normal flow would be
+For a `"transactionType": "RESERVE_CAPTURE"` setup the normal flow would be

 1. Create a (draft) agreement:
    [`POST:/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Controller/draftAgreement).